zflegle3/weather-app/README.md

 ## Summary

 This project was built as part of The Odin Project JavaScript curriculum in order to practice asynchronous code, fetching data from APIs, and OOP (SOLID) principles.
-The application, built with JavaScript, HTML, CSS, and Webpack, uses OpenWeather API to request and display current weather data based on the location searched.
+OpenWeather API is used to request and display current weather data based on the location searched.

 ## Features
 * Displays current weather info and image per location searched
-* Search for specific locations by using the search bar located in the top left of the page
-* Change units between Metric and Imperial by clicking the "switch units" button
+* Switches between metric and imperial units by clicking the "switch units" button
-* Change color display by clicking the slider located next to the search bar
+* Changes color display by clicking the slider located next to the search bar

+## Technologies
+* JavaScript
+* HTML
+* CSS
+* Webpack
+* OpenWeather API

 ![demo image](https://raw.githubusercontent.com/zflegle3/weather-app/main/src/images/weather-app-demo.png)